shrushti24/birthdaywishes/README.md

 # birthdaywishes

-This is a ```PYTHON``` program which can be used to send birthday wishe to your friends and families without actually opening Gmail and typing the wishes.
+This is a ```PYTHON``` program which can be used to send birthday wishes to your friends and families without actually opening Gmail and typing the wishes.

 ### Installation and Prerequisites
 The user can send mails only if their Gmail account provides access to third party apps.